 How you communicate also matters.
 Don’t ramble or go on tangents about irrelevant details.
 Keep it short and to the point, with a focus on how whatever is happening affects them.
 Leave time for questions, and be ready with clear answers.
 If you don’t know the answer, promise to follow up—and then do so.

 We hope these 5 tips for improving the productivity of your team are helpful.
 Obviously there are many more things we can do as managers.
-The bottom line is simple: communicate, plan, and treat people well.
+The bottom line is simple: communicate, plan, treat people well, and avoid these management “don’ts”.

 Ready to hire?